 How Construction Accident Lawyers Determine Fault When Workers Get Hurt

 It can be helpful to get an attorney involved if you were injured in a construction accident in Bozeman early on, as they’ll need to analyze evidence, including any incident reports, photographs, medical records, and more, to make fault and liability determinations.
+Factors such as the following may dictate who was at fault for what happened and, thus, who you can hold liable:

 - Whether Occupational Safety and Health Administration (OSHA) violations played a role in causing your injuries